Taxes In Costa Rica

 Income Tax (Impuesto Sobre La Renta) In Costa Rica

-Generating income inside Costa Rican soil, in person or through a corporation, will result in income tax.
+Generating income in Costa Rica, either in person or through a corporation, will result in Costa Rican income tax.
+There are different tax brackets for income coming from salary, corporate, or “profitable activities.”

 Income Tax Rates In Costa Rica